metabrainz/musicbrainz-server/HACKING.md

 server.

 It is more fun to be able to run those tests on the command line.
-This can be done with PhantomJS.
+This can be done with the following command:

-To install PhantomJS:

-    $ sudo apt-get install libqt4-dev libqt4-webkit     # on debian
-    $ sudo apt-get install libqtwebkit-dev              # on ubuntu
-    $ cd ~/opt
-    ~/opt$ git clone git://github.com/ariya/phantomjs.git
-    ~/opt$ cd phantomjs
-    ~/opt/phantomjs$ qmake
-    ~/opt/phantomjs$ make

-Now you should be able to use it to run the tests:

-    $ prove -l t/qunit.t
+    $ prove -l t/js.t

 Reports